Mike Daniels, Founder

 I studied Gerontology and Social Research at the University of Southampton.
 This enabled me to develop strong analytical skills and a passion for work that has a real and tangible impact on people's lives.
 My interest in behavioural science has built over the years as there have been more and more examples of how impactful it can be - it is such an exciting field to be working in!

-Darcy Bennett, Behavioural Strategy Consultant
+Darcy Bennett, Behavioural Strategy Director

 I joined The Behavioural Architects in early 2020 as a quantitative specialist, having spent much of 2019 interning and then working in finance and consulting at Roy Morgan.
 Since joining I have worked across a variety of qualitative and quantitative projects for clients from the FMCG, technology, finance, government, education, and pharmaceutical sectors.